nanohcv/vdr-plugin-xmlapi/README.md

 By default only on transcoded stream can be started.
 If another client connect to the plugin and request a stream, the plugin wait until all other ffmpeg processes, started by the plugin, are closed.
-You can change the by setting the following parameter: (I recommend this only if you have more than one tuner.)
+You can change this by setting the following parameter: (I recommend this only if you have more than one tuner.)

     WaitForFFmpeg=0